Controlling IT Costs

 As a leading global strategy and operations consulting firm, The Hackett Group offers an array of services to help your organization better control IT costs.
 We deliver deep expertise and experience in process benchmarking, service delivery design, best practice implementation, and change management.
 We offer hands-on consulting for all aspects of IT operations, as well as an executive advisory program specifically tailored to IT executives.
 The Hackett Group can also help you get the most out of specific technology projects such as SAP implementation or Oracle implementation, or technologies to support enterprise performance management.

 The hallmark of The Hackett Group’s consulting services and advisory programs is a deep grounding in proven facts and evidence.
-Our acclaimed benchmarking and best practices repository is the world’s largest, capturing the insights earned through our more than 13,000 benchmarking engagements with nearly 3,500 of the world’s leading corporations, including 93% of the Dow Jones Industrials and nearly three-quarters of both the Fortune 100 and the DAX 30.
+Our acclaimed benchmarking and best practices repository is the world’s largest, capturing the insights earned through our more than 25,000 benchmarking engagements with nearly 8,800 major companies worldwide, including 97% of the Dow Jones Industrials, 93% of the Fortune 100, 73% of the DAX 40 and 52% of the FTSE 100.

 Our experience and expertise extends to all dimensions of back-office operations, including business performance management, supply chain process optimization, and organizational design options such as shared services or centers of excellence.
 We can also support the IT function in strategy development or the application of IT metrics.